glpi-project/docdev/source/devapi/rules.rst

             return return __('My rule type name');
         }

-        // if we need to change the input of the object before passing it to the criteria.
+        // if we need to change the input of the object before passing
+        //it to the criteria.
-        // Example if the input couldn't directly contains a criteria and we need to compute it before (GROUP) function prepareInputDataForProcess($input, $params) {
+        // Example if the input couldn't directly contains a criteria
+        //and we need to compute it before (GROUP) function prepareInputDataForProcess($input, $params) {
             $input['_users_id_requester'] = $params['_users_id_requester'];
             $fields = $this->getFieldsToLookFor();